- Wipro has a compelling defense when called out for lying to National Grid about their SAP experience.

 Wipro receives our highly coveted Golden Pinocchio Award for their responses to National Grid in their motion to dismiss.

-When Wipro was sued by National Grid for failure around a $1 billion set of SAP implementations, National Grid made some accusations for which Wipro maintained a curious response.
+When National Grid sued Wipro for failure around a $1 billion set of SAP implementations, National Grid made some accusations, to which Wipro maintained a curious response.

 The Claims by National Grid